-As a Montana State Senator, Jennifer earned a reputation for staying focused, working efficiently, and standing strong for the people of Montana.
-Her familiarity with legislative processes, public pressures, and corporate practices will translate well to effective service on the statewide Public Service Commission.
+As a current Public Service Commissioner, and formerly as a Montana State Senator, Jennifer has earned a solid reputation for staying focused, working efficiently, and standing strong for the people of Montana.
+Her familiarity with legislative processes, public pressures, and corporate practices has translated well to effective service on the statewide Public Service Commission.

 WHO SERVES ON THE PSC?